jackieisme/wyoming-satellite-termux/README.md

 ## Wyoming Satellite on Android

-This project provides a simple way of setting up Wyoming Satellite, and OpenWakeWord on Android inside of Termux.
+This project provides a simple way of setting up Wyoming Satellite and OpenWakeWord on Android inside of Termux.

 ### Prerequisites